abigail-ash-dev/abigail-ash-dev/README.md

 - ⚡ Fun fact: I have a background in Astrophysics, specialising in Dark Matter Halos around Galaxies.

-- 🔭 Working on: A public portfolio of Python scripts and IT support tools from my MSc and personal projects.
+- 🔭 Working on: A public portfolio of Python scripts and IT support tools from my academia and personal projects.